Welcome

 Row 1: sc in next stitch (mark this stitch), skip 2 sc, 5 dc in next stitch (shell made) *skip 2 sc, sc in next stitch, skip 2 sc, shell in next stitch* around (Eight shells)

-Row 2: sc in the marked stitch (mark stitch) and in each sc around
+Row 2: sc in the marked stitch (mark stitch) and in each stitch around

 Row 3: shell in marked sc, mark the first dc in the shell, *skip 2 sc, sc in the next sc, skip 2 sc, shell in next sc * around, end with skip 2 sc and sc in next stitch

-Row 4: sc in the marked stitch (mark stitch) and in each sc around
+Row 4: sc in the marked stitch (mark stitch) and in each stitch around

 Row 5: sc in the marked stitch and the next 2 sc (now mark the 3rd sc) *skip 2 sc, shell in the next stitch, skip 2 sc, sc in the next stitch* around, end with skip 2 sc and shell in the next stitch